 Defining what matters to you and actively choosing to pursue that direction is what this article is about.
 Choosing what you value and pursuing that path can make your life rich and meaningful, even in the face of great adversity.

 To live a valued life is to act in the service of what you value.
 It was Bob Dylan who wrote, “you’ve got to serve somebody.”
 The question is Who (or what) will you serve?
 If you can really be about whatever you choose, how do you know what you want to do?
 What should your compass point be in this seemingly endless sea of options?

 The word “values” comes from a Latin root that means “worthy and strong”.
 It carries an implication of action, which is why that same root leads to the world “wield”.
 It connotes actually using what is important and strong.
 Values define not only what you want to pursue from day to day but what you want your life to be about.
 In some sense, what’s at stake here is a matter of life and death, or at least the difference between a vital life and a deadened life.

 As a coach, I believe that right now, at this very moment, you have all the tools you need to make meaningful and inspiring life choices for yourself.
 You not only have the opportunity, but the actual ability to live in the service of what you value.
 This doesn’t mean that circumstances will allow you to achieve all your goals; this is not about a guaranteed outcome.
 And, it doesn’t mean that you have all the skills you need right at them moment to accomplish your stated goals.
 But it does mean you have what you need to choose a direction.

-I hope you’ll stay tuned as the journey continues and join our mailing list receive some goodies including a 10% discount in the Women Connected e-shop.
+Join our mailing list and receive some goodies including a 10% discount in the Women Connected e-shop.